 In this course you will learn how to identify good news stories, learn interviewing techniques, learn researching skills for supporting information and how to report the news with accuracy, precision and balance on a deadline.
 This course will cover the theory and practice of writing specialized stories typically covered by the news media.
-Emphasis will also be placed on knowledge of current events.
+Emphasis will also be placed on knowledge of current events and the covering of news beats.